International First-Year Students (Freshmen)

 Chicago, IL 60616

-3. Provide Illinois Tech an official copy of the English proficiency Duolingo English Test, TOEFL or IELTS score report.
+3. English Language proficiency: TOEFL or IELTS score report.
 The TOEFL code to send your scores to Illinois Tech is 1318.
-Duolingo English Test can be submitted directly by indicating Illinois Institute of Technology.
 Read more about the English proficiency test requirements.

 Students may be asked to take a math placement exam to determine course readiness if they are applying to a more rigorous academic program.

-6. Provide a copy of your passport, which is needed to fulfill the visa requirements.
-You may upload a copy of your passport to your Application Tracker after you have submitted your application.
+5. Provide a copy of your passport, which is needed to fulfill the visa requirements.
+You may upload a copy of your passport within the ISSS Portal after you have successfully been admitted and paid the enrollment deposit fee.
 Read more about the visa requirements.

 Letter or recommendations are not mandatory for international transfer students and international first-year students applying for regular application deadline.

-• If you are applying for a special full-tuition scholarship that requires a letter of recommendation
+• If you are applying for a scholarship

 • If your recommender can share insight beyond what is already shown in your application or transcript